 Next to "Storage used," look at the max value.
 (For example, 3 GB of 1024 GB)

 Set the default OneDrive storage space using PowerShell

 Connect to SharePoint Online as a global admin or SharePoint admin in Office 365.
 To learn how, see Getting started with SharePoint Online Management Shell.

 Run the following command:

 Where <quota> is the value in megabytes for the storage space.
 For example, 1048576 for 1 TB or 5242880 for 5 TB.
 You can specify any value that you want, however, if you specify a value greater than that allowed by a given user's license, that user's storage space will be rounded down to the maximum value allowed by their license.

 To reset an existing user's OneDrive to the new default storage space, run the following command:

 Set-SPOSite -Identity <user's OneDrive URL> -StorageQuotaReset

 When you set site storage limits in PowerShell, you enter them in MB.
-The values are converted and rounded down to the nearest integer to appear in the admin centers in GB.
-So a value of 5000 MB becomes 4 GB.
-If you set a value of less than 1024 MB by using PowerShell, it will be rounded up to 1 GB.
+The values are converted and rounded down to the nearest integer to appear in the admin centers in GB, so a value of 5000 MB becomes 4 GB.
+If you set a value of less than 1024 MB using PowerShell, it will be rounded up to 1 GB.